Jeanette Hegg Duestad: 2025

-In March 2025 Duestad won a team bronze medal in 10m air rifle mix at the 2025 European 10 m Events Championships in Osijek, together with Jon-Hermann Hegg.
-She won a gold medal in team air rifle, along with Marit Bårdseng and Amalie Evensen.
-She won a gold medal in 10m air rifle triple, again with Mari Bårdseng Løvseth and Amalie Evensen.
-She also won a gold medal in 10m air rifle solo at these championships, defeating Damla Kose in the final.
+In March 2025 at the European 10 m Events Championships in Osijek, Duestad became European champion in the 10m air rifle event, defeating Damla Kose in the final.
+Duestad also won a team bronze medal in 10m air rifle mixed pairs with Jon-Hermann Hegg.
+She won a gold medal in team air rifle, along with Mari Bårdseng Løvseth and Amalie Evensen, setting a new European Record of 1896.9.

 She won a silver medal in 50m rifle 3 positions at the 2025 European Shooting Championships.
 In the 300m rifle 3 positions she won an individual gold medal, as well as the team gold medal for Norway, jointly with Jenny Vatne and Oda Flikkerud.

 She won a gold medal in 50 metre rifle three positions at the 2025 ISSF World Shooting Championships in Cairo.
 Defeating Emely Jaeggi of Switzerland by 0.5 points, this was Duestad's first world title in the event.
 She won a silver medal in 300 metre rifle three positions at the Cairo world championsips, one point behind gold winner Katrine Lund.

+On the 2025 ISSF World Cup circuit, Duestad won four individual medals and three team medals.
+At the World Cup Final in Doha, she won the 50m Rifle 3 Positions, guaranteeing a spot at the 2026 World Cup Finals as the title defender.

+2026

+On the ISSF World Cup circuit, Duestad won five medals, including a Gold in the Women's 50M 3-Position Rifle at Munich.